A cosy winter retreat

 Where can I go to stay in a log cabin?

-On our family experiences we have a variety of cabins and cottages available from traditional log cabin style to more modern winter cottages.
+On our family experiences, we have a variety of cabins and cottages available from traditional log cabin style to more modern winter cottages.

 For those who want a cosy cottage in the woods, Jeris, in North West Finland remains our most popular destination.
 Here families can choose from a range of cottages that can sleep from two to seven people, all located in the snow-topped forest.
-As well as bathroom and bedroom facilities, these all have a kitchenette and lounge area and the added bonus of their own private saunas and log burners.
-In most cottages there is a loft/mezzanine sleeping area which older kids tend to love (parents do need to be aware however that these are accessed by steep steps and should not be used for small children).Read more
+As well as bathroom and bedroom facilities, they all have a kitchenette and lounge area and the added bonus of their own private saunas and log burners.
+In most cottages, there is a loft/mezzanine sleeping area which older kids tend to love (parents do need to be aware however that these are accessed by steep steps and should not be used for small children).Read more

 Another sought after location with families is Luosto and the Tunturi hotel’s log cabins.
 These are just a very short walk from the hotel which is perfect for families that still want to enjoy the hotel amenities (such as its spa and swimming pool) but are also looking for a private retreat.
 These are relatively small cabins but are exceedingly cosy and offer the charm of the traditional log build.

 If your family wants a more modern cottage option then you might want to take a look at our Brandon Lodge experiences in Swedish Lapland.
 Here you can enjoy a simple Scandinavian style base complete with kitchen and en-suite shower rooms.
 These cabins also have the added benefit of a porch or terrace from which you can look out across the frozen sea.

 Whilst the benefit of the cabins is that you can enjoy a sense of escapism with your family, this does, of course, mean that you are set apart from the main amenities of your chosen accommodation and the restaurants where your meals are served.